Cornell-MAE-UG/fa25-portfolio-diysheth/_projects/ExtraCredit.md

        width="400">
 </p>

-Duffield Hall is a multi-story academic and laboratory building heated by Cornell’s campus steam system.
+Duffield Hall is a an academic and laboratory building heated by Cornell’s campus steam system.
 During winter, heat is lost to the environment through the building envelope and air infiltration.
-The building is modeled as a steady-state control volume.
+The building is modeled as a steady-state control volume system.

----

 ## Control Volume and Interactions